island-is/island.is/apps/system-e2e/README.md

 However, not all projects support this, or are incomplete in this setup.
 If this fails, find its `README.md` and follow the instructions given there.
-If that fails, reach out to the QA team and we’ll remedy the documentation and improve the initial setup.
+If that fails, reach out to the QA team, and we’ll remedy the documentation and improve the initial setup.

 ### 🤖 Start Playwright